 Medical practitioners with this type of registration must comply with the Medical Board of Australia’s registration standard on limited registration for postgraduate training or supervised practice, which includes requirements that they:

-- compliance with a supervision plan
+- comply with a supervision plan

-- compliance with a training plan
+- comply with a training plan

-- Standard pathway or
+- standard pathway, or

-See also the Medical Board of Australia’s registration standard for limited registration for postgraduate training or supervised practice.
+For more information see the registration standard for limited registration for postgraduate training or supervised practice.